Fairness Index survey is live. Score your governance system in 5–8 minutes — contribute to the world’s first governance fairness dataset.

 The world is responding.

-Audrey Tang — Civic.ai
+Audrey Tang — Former Minister for Digital, Taiwan

-Metagov — Global Governance Research
+Metagov — Global Governance Research Network

 World Democracy Congress 2025

 A.N.M.
-Nuruddin — Founder & President, CARO
+Nuruddin — Chief Architect & Founder, CARO

 A.N.M.
 Nuruddin

-Political Philosopher Governance Architect System Designer
+Political Philosopher Governance Architect System Designer Falls Church, VA

 Four elections.